-It is a little known fact that Sir Isaac Newton was a great coffee lover whose early work helps us understand how to brew a great cup of coffee.
+It is a little known fact that Sir Isaac Newton was a great coffee lover whose early work helped us understand how to brew a great cup of coffee.

 Newton's 1st Law "Java"ty:

-You need to have great fresh roasted coffee.
+First, you need to have great, fresh roasted coffee.
 No need to tell you where to get that.
-Use two tablespoons of ground coffee or 1 standard coffee measure for 6 oz of water.
-If you want to appreciate the full flavor of coffee you should use that amount and not less..
+Use 2 tablespoons of ground coffee or 1 standard coffee measure for 6 oz of water.
+If you want to appreciate the full flavor of coffee, you should use that amount and no less.

 Coffee is 99% water.
 Good clean water is a must.
-If your city or town water looks and tastes like the Okefenokee Swamp then you should use filtered or bottled spring water.
-The natural minerals in water are important to the taste, so don't use softened or distilled water or your coffee will taste flat .
+If your city or town water looks and tastes like the Okefenokee Swamp, then you should use filtered or bottled spring water.
+The natural minerals in water are important to the taste, so don't use softened or distilled water.
+The result will be flat coffee.

 Buy enough coffee to last you only 3-4 weeks.
-After this time much of the magic of fresh roasted coffee is gone.
-Store 1 weeks worth of whole beans in an air tight container and freeze the remaining beans for future use.
+After this time, you'll lose much of the freshly roasted coffee magic.
+Store 1 week's worth of whole beans in airtight containers, and freeze the remaining beans for future use.